MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 20. On the **Debug** Menu, click **Stop Debugging**.

-21. In the **Startup.cs** code window, locate the following code
+21. In the **Startup.cs** code window, locate the following code.
 ```cs
     await context.Response.WriteAsync("Custom MiddleWare, Path = " + context.Request.Path.Value + Environment.NewLine);
 ```

-22. Place the mouse cursor at the end of the code, press Enter, and then type the following code:
+22. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     await next.Invoke();
 ```